Coaches

 Robyn Whalen

 Robyn began rowing in 2007 at the University of Rhode Island.
 She joined the novice program, knowing nothing about the sport and it left a lasting impression.
 Fast forward to 2016, she found ORA and started rowing in the Adult Rec program and then racing with the Masters.
 Coaching, sculling, sweeping, port, starboard, she loves it all.
-Outside of rowing she’s a mom mom, cat/dog mom and works as an Underwriter here in Omaha.
+Outside of rowing she’s a boy mom, cat/dog mom and works as an Underwriter here in Omaha.

 Billy Coghill